310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Izumi glare %}
 Hah… Ex<em>cuse</em> me!?
-It was written in the project plan that I’d get paired with Yuu-kun if I were to join, so what gives!?
+It was written in the project plan that I’d get paired with Yuu-kun if I joined, so what gives!?

 I came <em>all</em> the way here from Florence <em>specifically</em> for those few hours I could have with Yuu-kun, y’know!?
 {% endbubble %}